-A negative test means there are no CMV antibodies in your blood.
-This suggests that you have never been infected with CMV.
+A negative test means you have no CMV antibodies in your blood.
+This suggests you’ve never been infected with CMV.
 It may also indicate that you’re immunocompromised, which means you have a weakened immune system, and it can’t make antibodies against the virus.

 Low levels of CMV antibodies indicate exposure to CMV.
-However, they do not reveal when you were infected.
+However, they don’t reveal when you were infected.
 Your doctor will need to review your results in conjunction with your symptoms to determine if you have an active infection.

-When the test is used to monitor treatment efficacy, your doctor will look for a decline in the amount of CMV antibodies over time.
-As treatment lowers viral levels, antibody levels should decline as well if the treatment is working.
+When the test is used to monitor treatment efficacy, your doctor will look for a decline in the amount of CMV antibodies in your blood over time.
+Treatment lowers viral levels, so your antibody levels should decline as well if the treatment is working.